 What Should I Do If I Am Facing Pumping/Breastfeeding Discrimination in New Jersey?

 New mothers should be treated with dignity and respect in their place of work, and this includes being able to pump/breastfeed their child.
-If you have experienced a hostile work environment or suffered breastfeeding discrimination in the workplace, call our Red Bank, NJ or Marlton, NJ office or contact us online today for a free consultation.
+If you have experienced a hostile work environment or suffered breastfeeding discrimination in the workplace, call our Red Bank, NJ, Marlton, NJ or Newark, NJ office or contact us online today for a free consultation.
 We will discuss your rights and options, which may include internal complaints or a lawsuit, and help you every step of the way in seeking justice for unlawful workplace discrimination.